5,000 under evacuation orders as New Mexico wildfire rages | Science-Environment

 Authorities reiterated that it was still too early to start letting people in to see the damage.
 They asked for patience as fire crews put out hot spots and tried to build a stronger perimeter around the blaze.

 “It's still an active fire area in there and it's not a safe place,” DeFries said.
 “It's going to require patience.
 At the same time, every step that we're taking is designed to suppress this fire and to get people back home as soon as possible.”
-New Mexico authorities said they suspect the fire, which has torched more than 9.5 square miles (24 square kilometers) of forest and grass, was sparked by a downed power line and the investigation continued Friday.
+New Mexico authorities said they suspected the fire that had torched more than 24 square kilometres of forest and grass was sparked by a downed power line and that the investigation continued on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)